 - 1 red hot chili pepper or jalapeño - thinly sliced - optional

 - Peel and roughly dice the celeriac, then put into a large saucepan.
-Add half of the cumin and cover with water.
+Add ½ teaspoon cumin and cover with water.
 Bring the water to a boil then lower the heat to medium.
 Cook the celeriac for about 15 minutes or until it's tender.
 Remove from the heat, drain, and let the celeriac cool completely before the next step.

 - Taste and correct seasoning – add more salt or lemon juice if necessary.

-- Spread it on a flat plate, add a quick drizzle of a good olive oil, sprinkle with sweet paprika, garnish with chili peppers or parsley leaves, or both, and serve.
+- Spread it on a flat plate, drizzle a little bit olive oil, sprinkle sweet paprika, garnish with chili peppers or parsley leaves, or both, and serve.